petersbingham/tisutil/README.md

 A continuous container is also provided, `cMatSympypolyk`, which extends `matfuncutil.cMatSympypoly` by allowing energy parametrisation using the `AsymCalc` object.

-Conversions and cross sections are calculated as:<br/>
+Conversions, cross sections and eigenphase sums are calculated as:<br/>

 ![equations](https://github.com/petersbingham/tisutil/blob/master/equations.jpg)